Who wrote the work Nikita's childhood. What was Nikita like in the story of Nikita's childhood? Organization of cognitive activity

 Oryol region; Livny

-Scientific adviser: Svechnikova O.N.,
+Scientific supervisor: Svechnikova O.N.,

 Oryol region; Livny

-MBOU "Lyceum named after S. N. Bulgakov "
+MBOU "Lyceum named after.
+S. N. Bulgakov"

 2012